Capital markets in Mexico

 The Galicia Abogados S.C. capital markets team is led by two partners, handling national and cross-border transactions of varying complexity especially in the energy, retail, consumer products, finance, insurance, telecommunications, pharmaceutical and personal care industries, on behalf of banks and issuers.
 It also handles regulatory matters.
 Recent highlight work for the firm included advising Merrill Lynch México and JP Morgan on the $300m global initial public offering of an SPAC -the second in the Mexican market- by sponsr Promecap; Grupo Inmobilia, as sponsor, on the IPO of its development trust bonds (Certificados Bursátiles Fiduciarios de Desarrollo) with a value of $162m; and UStorage as sponsor and Banorte as underwrite, on the former’s issuance of equity securities (CBFIs) through a real estate investment trust (REIT) on the Mexican Stock Exchange for approximately $14m.
 Maurice Berkman and Guillermo Pérez Santiago are practice co-heads; real estate and M&A partner José Visoso maintains active participation in the sector; and key support comes from senior associate María de los Ángeles Padilla Zubiría and associate José Alejandro Cortés Serrano.
 Other clients include Arca Continental, BBVA Bancomer, Credit Suisse, Grupo Bimbo, Grupo México, Morgan Stanley, RLH Properties, and Scotiabank.

 The 20-strong team at Mijares, Angoitia, Cortés y Fuentes S.C. is valued for ‘performing tasks in a coordinated way, maintaining good communication with the client - thereby effectively dealing with the activities that are presented’.
 The practice handles the full range of capital markets transactions, associated administrative matters, and regulatory and compliance matters, for issuers, underwriters, structuring agents, investors and rating agencies, with a strong presence in the regulated sectors -including telecommunications, energy, aviation and finance, as well as infrastructure, petrochemicals, food and beverages, auto-parts, steel, retail and real estate.
 The team was active on a handful of project-investment certificate (CERPI) mandates, including advising Credit Suisse on the upto $900m CERPI issuances by both General Atlantic and KKR on the Mexican Stock Exchange.
 It also advised Be Grand on the establishment of a MXN$4bn CKD fund and associaed, initial MXN$800m development certificates issuance; and toll road concessionaire Red de Carreteras de Occidente (RCO), BBVA Bancomer (as structuring and placement agent), and Santander (as placement agent) on the refinancing by RCO of a portion of its long-term bond debt, involving the launch of two separate public tender offers (aimed at acquiring 2012 bonds) and an MXN$8.3bn issuance under a new MXN$20bn bond programme.
 The practice is led by its four partners, Martín Sánchez Bretón, Manuel Echave, Patricio Trad Cepeda, and Ricardo Maldonado; support comes from senior associates Patrick Meshoulam, Francisco Glennie, and Carlos Jiménez.
 Other clients include Citibanamex, IEnova, Barclays Capital, Grupo Televisa, Grupo Axo, Aleatica Mexico, and Fibra Mty.
+Since publication, Meshoulam has been elevated to the partnership, effective April 2020.

 The ‘great team’ at Nader, Hayaux y Goebel, SC ‘has extraordinary levels of technical legal knowledge; this, in addition to the very close level of engagement the lawyers have with their clients, sets them apart from other firms' notes one client.
 'They spend a lot of time learning about our business so they can propose the most appropriate legal structure' and function as 'an extension of our in-house legal department’.
 A team of 13, the core of which has been working together for over 25 years, advises on the full spectrum of capital markets issues, from securitisations and structured finance to equity placements, IPOs and equity-fund leveraged buyouts; it is also experienced in CKD and FIBRA matters and works on capital raisings to fund infrastructure and energy projects.
 In highlight work the practice advised lead underwriter Punto Casa de Bolsa on the IPO of Fibra Educa involving a MXN$9.43bn public offering of senior real estate bonds (certificados bursátiles fiduciarios inmobiliarios - CBFIs) on the Mexican market for the purpose of acquiring a portfolio of 87 properties across Mexico; Grupo Elektra on the creation of a MXN$15bn debt programme, and a first MXN$5.5bn issuance thereunder; investors Be Grand on an MXN$800m public offering of structured notes (certificados bursátiles fiduciarios de desarrollo - CKDs), again, on the Mexican market; and Grupo O'Donnell on the structuring and placement of MXN$400m of structured notes, an initial step towards the creation of a private-equity fund to invest in industrial real estate and urban infrastructure.
 Practice head Michell Nader continues to be a reference in the market; Hector Arangua and Hans Goebel ‘stand out due to the quality of their advice, their technical knowledge and the high level of direct engagement they have with their clients’.
 Other practitioners of note are Julián Garza , Gunter Schwandt, Diego Sanchez Villarreal, Mónica Ramos, and Ana Paula Telleria, who made partner in January 2019.
 Other clients include CitiBanamex-Accival, Citibank, Axis, Artha Capital, Bank of America, Barclays, Bancomer, Banco Santander, Banorte-Ixe, Navix, Desarrollos Delta, and Jefferies.